twisted-nematic57/twisted-nematic57/README.md

 </p>

 - 🔭 I wonder if aliens exist 🤔
-- 🌱 **My [Gitea](http://gitea.hdg57.eu.org) server is back online** because I learned how to manually edit my broken Gitea database.
-I gotta tell you, SQL is _way_ easier than it looks.
+- 🌱 I just gave up server hosting for good.
+I'm done.
+I give up.
+I learned a bunch.
+But still, I just give up.
+Forget it.
+(I had to reformat my Pi's microSD card after the network bridge configuration went awry and I don't have any external displays)
-- 📝 I'm currently working on [my own software license](http://gitea.hdg57.eu.org/HackerDaGreat57/3dOS/src/branch/os/_indev_assets/LICENSE)
+- 📝 I'm currently working on [my own software license](http://gitea.hdg57.eu.org/HackerDaGreat57/3dOS/src/branch/os/_indev_assets/LICENSE) (Please note the link will not work for a while until I figure out how to handle my server crisis...)
 - 💬 I'd love to chat, but unfortunately I may take a few weeks to respond to anything...
 - 📫 How to reach me: `HackerDaGreat57@gmail.com` or `HackerDaGreat57#2046` on Discord
 - 😄 Pronouns: He/Him